BA, MCP (Pend.)

 My approach is all about narrative therapy – understanding that life is a series of stories waiting to be told and retold.
 Let’s reshape your narrative together, empowering you to thrive.
 Recognizing the individuality of every client I work with, I custom-tailor my approach to best suit each individual’s needs and preferences.
 Our journey will involve reinterpreting your experiences and crafting a story that truly reflects your strength.

-How do you relax when you are outside of work?
+How does Anmol relax when he is outside of work?

 I love to exercise and hang out with the people I love!
 Having been a lifelong field hockey player and having recently picked up boxing, I have a huge admiration for sports.
 When I can’t be active, I love to spend time with my dog, Simba, and spend a lazy day on the couch.

-What would you be doing if you did not pursue the career path you have right now?
+What would Anmol be doing if he did not pursue the career path he has right now?

 I would be in another helping profession hopefully working to positively impact the lives of others in some way.
 Although it is not solidified, the foundation lies in the ability to foster and create relationships with other people and leave a lasting and positive impact on the lives of those individuals that I meet.

-What do you consider the most important value?
+What does Anmol consider to be the most important value?

 I believe that growth is the most important value, driving personal and collective progress.
 It opens us up to new perspectives, builds resilience, and empowers us to want to learn and better ourselves in various ways.
 Embracing growth unlocks potential and enriches lives with fresh insights and skills, fostering a fulfilling journey in this thing we call life.